Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 ## Background

-todo add something about how nice render is it's similar to `TestJacket` where it returns a `RenderResult` object that can be queried from.
+todo add something about how nice render is
+It's similar to `TestJacket` where it returns a `RenderResult` object that can be queried from.

 It also always renders attached to the document.